Theory and construction of Quasi-Monte Carlo rules for option pricing and density estimation

 \section{Numerical results}

-In this section we present convergence results for approximating the fair price, the cdf and the pdf as in \eqref{eq:price}--\eqref{eq:pdf}.
-Motivated by the three choices of POD weights \eqref{eq:gamma-opt} in the previous section, here we take simplified product weights (corresponding to the limiting case of $\delta = 0$):
+In this section we present convergence results for approximating the fair price, the cdf and the pdf as in \eqref{GKSS:eq:price}--\eqref{GKSS:eq:pdf}.
+Motivated by the choice of POD weights (41) with the three possible $A_{\bseta}$ given in Corollary \ref{GKSS:cor:norm}, here we take simplified product weights (corresponding to the limiting case of $\delta = 0$):

-The error bound \eqref{eq:err-final} is still valid, but the constant is not minimised.
+The error bound \eqref{GKSS:eq:err-final} is still valid, but the constant is not minimised.